Eugene W. Snyder Leadership Endowment

 Mike explained, “When the clinic closed, the fund was still active.
 The Board of Directors approved of a new purpose for the fund which will further Walt’s contribution to the community and honor his legacy as a pharmacist and philanthropist by creating a scholarship in his name.”

 “Walt believed that we needed more pharmacists.
-The Foundation will use the fund to further the educational goals of any Barberton resident who wishes to become a pharmacist and attend Walt’s alma mater of Ohio Northern University or attend The Ohio State University.”
+The Foundation will use the fund to further the educational goals of any Barberton High School graduate who wishes to become a pharmacist and attend Walt’s alma mater of Ohio Northern University or attend The Ohio State University.”

 To support the Walt Ritzman Scholarship Fund, call 330-745-5995, or address your check to 460 W. Paige Ave.
 Barberton, OH 44203, with the Walt Ritzman Scholarship in the memo line.
 Donations can also be made online through our secure giving platform, Qgiv.